Learning a new instrument is full of challenges, but one of the first and most essential to get right is tuning.

 This will be written G-C-E-A (the small ‘G’ signifies that it is higher in pitch).

-Baritone ukuleles are tuned like the lowest four strings of the guitar: E-A-D-G.
+A baritone ukulele is tuned lower like the bottom four strings of a guitar: D-G-B-E.

 Some think that this instrument shouldn’t be classed as a ukulele due to its tuning.